 - Private subnets—This is always 0.0.0.0/0 (all internet bound traffic is directed into the tunnels).

-- Availability—Enter the tag you defined earlier for the MX appliance that will be building the tunnels to Umbrella.
+- Availability—Enter the tag you defined earlier for the MX appliance that builds the tunnels to Umbrella.

 - To tag the MX device associated with the tunnel, see Manage Tags.